 After completing the training, you are required to demonstrate your competency to a Plant Export Assessor, through an assessment.

-Refer to the GSEP4001 Candidate Advice for more detailed information about the assessment competencies and requirements.
+Refer to the GSEP4001 Competency and Assessment Requirements document for more detailed information about the assessment and competency requirements for this job function.

 If you have difficulty accessing these files, please visit web accessibility.